 Africa is fast developing—albeit not equally—and has some countries with commendable and reliable Internet providers.
 Therefore, some countries on the continent have access to a fast Internet connection.
 This has greatly influenced economic, financial, social, and general activities in those countries.
 If you are skeptical about your next destination, this list will help you to solve that problem.

 Which country has the fastest Internet in Africa?

 Madagascar has the most enviable Internet speed on the continent.
 Although having a population of roughly 28 million, the country has seen an increase in the number of Internet users by more than three hundred thousand between 2019 and 2020 due to its booming tourism sector.

 Thankfully, this rise in number comes with an increase in the quality of reliable Internet and broadband.
 The average download speeds in the country clock over 32.07Mb per second.

 Which country has the highest Internet usage in Africa?

 When it comes to the highest internet usage, Nigeria tops the chart in Africa.
 Although the largest Economy in Africa does not make our list of the top African countries with the fastest internet speeds, its more than 126 million Internet users give it a comfortable lead in Africa’s internet accessibility and usage.

 Percentage of Africans with access to Reliable Internet

-Contrary to the traditional assumption that the continent is still in the stone age, data has shown more than 40% of the African continent has access to Internet connectivity.
+Contrary to the traditional assumption that the continent is still in the dark, data has shown that more than 40% of Africans have access to Internet connectivity.
 Although this represents only 11.5% of the world’s Internet access, Africa’s telecommunication industry is growing faster, considering this figure was only 4% just a few years back.